viktors-a/MASSEParmUtilities/help/README.md

     we set up environment variable "EDITOR" to path in a json file, after launch we delete it, so that config file labs tool creates still determines what editor is launched when using labs menu items.

-ADD YOUR OWN EXPRESSONS TO PASTER EXPRESSION MENU:
+ADD YOUR OWN EXPRESSONS TO PASTE EXPRESSION MENU:

     1. copy userPreferences.json to root of MASSEParmUtilities folder
     2. edit userPreferences.json to add your expressions